hashicorp/terraform-provider-aws/website/docs/r/cloudwatch_metric_stream.html.markdown

 ## Argument Reference

+The following arguments are required:

+* `firehose_arn` - (Required) ARN of the Amazon Kinesis Firehose delivery stream to use for this metric stream.
+* `role_arn` - (Required) ARN of the IAM role that this metric stream will use to access Amazon Kinesis Firehose resources.
+For more information about role permissions, see [Trust between CloudWatch and Kinesis Data Firehose](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-metric-streams-trustpolicy.html).
+* `output_format` - (Required) Output format for the stream.
+For more information about output formats, see [Metric streams output formats](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-metric-streams-formats.html).
+* `tags` - (Optional) Map of tags to assign to the resource.

-The following arguments are supported:
+The following arguments are optional:

 * `exclude_filter` - (Optional) List of exclusive metric filters.
 If you specify this parameter, the stream sends metrics from all metric namespaces except for the namespaces that you specify here.
 Conflicts with `include_filter`.
-* `firehose_arn` - (Required) The Amazon Resource Name (ARN) of the Amazon Kinesis Firehose delivery stream to use for this metric stream.
 * `include_filter` - (Optional) List of inclusive metric filters.
 If you specify this parameter, the stream sends only the metrics from the metric namespaces that you specify here.
 Conflicts with `exclude_filter`.
 * `name` - (Optional, Forces new resource) Friendly name of the metric stream.
 If omitted, Terraform will assign a random, unique name.
 Conflicts with `name_prefix`.
 * `name_prefix` - (Optional, Forces new resource) Creates a unique friendly name beginning with the specified prefix.
 Conflicts with `name`.
-* `role_arn` - (Required) The Amazon Resource Name (ARN) of the IAM role that this metric stream will use to access Amazon Kinesis Firehose resources.
-* `output_format` - (Required) Output format for the stream.
-For more information about metric stream output formats, see [Metric streams output formats](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-metric-streams-formats.html).
-* `tags` - (Optional) A map of tags to assign to the resource.

 ### `exclude_filter`

-* `namespace` - (Required) The name of the metric namespace in the filter.
+* `namespace` - (Required) Name of the metric namespace in the filter.

 ### `include_filter`

-* `namespace` - (Required) The name of the metric namespace in the filter.
+* `namespace` - (Required) Name of the metric namespace in the filter.

 ## Attributes Reference